akihikodaki/dts/test_plans/ddp_gtp_qregion_test_plan.rst

    input set.
 4. GTP-U distributed to data plane queues region using TEID and inner packet 5-tuple as hash input set.
+5. Requirements 1 and 2 should be possible for IPv6 addresses to use 64,
+   48 or 32-bit prefixes instead of full address.

 FVL supports queue regions configuration for RSS, so different traffic classes or different packet classification types can be separated to